CoNG-harvard/bio_batch_BO/README.md

 This repository contains the code used in the batch BO component of the AI-cyborg cardiac organoid maturation project conducted by Prof Na Li and Prof. Jia Liu's labs at Harvard University.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE) - see the `LICENSE` file for details.

 ## System requirements

-The code requires installation of the Anaconda package.
+The code requires installation of Anaconda and Git.
 All required packages are listed in the environment.yaml file.
-The software has been tested on Mac, Windows and Linux platforms.
+The software has been tested on the following OSes: Mac Sequoia 15.1.1, Windows 11 Home and Linux 22.04.
 There are no nonstandard hardware required.

 # Installation Guide

 Follow these steps to set up and run the project on your local machine.
-The typical time required for installation is about 5 to 10 minutes.
+The typical time required for installation is about 5 to 10 minutes if Git and Conda have been installed, and 10 to 15 minutes if Conda and Git have not been installed.

 ---